DevOpsifyZen/Kubernetes-Training---BMW/Observability.md

 * ***Correlation →*** lets you combine metrics, logs, and traces in a single view.

 ***👉 Together:** ***Prometheus = collect & store, Grafana = visualize & analyze*** → complete observability.

 --------------------------------------------------------------------------------------------------------------------

-## Deploy Prometheus & Grafana on Kubernetes with Helm
+## Task : Deploy Prometheus & Grafana on Kubernetes with Helm

 Create the Namespace
 ```